sahiljotwani/novel-storage-analysis/README.md

-# Modelling and Analysis of Novel Energy Storage Technologies in the UK Electricity Network
+# Modelling and Analysing Novel Energy Storage Technologies in the UK Electricity Network
 MSc SES Dissertation (University of Edinburgh)

 ## How to reproduce the results?